 When you apply for work you should bring copies of the documents which show that you have the right to live and work in Sweden.
 Also take your residence permit card with you.
 The employer will want to know for how long you are allowed to work in Sweden and whether your permission to work in Sweden is subject to any restrictions.
 Your employer will want copies of your documents and will also inform the Swedish Tax Agency that you have been employed.

-If you are eligible for family reunification you may be subject to a so-called maintenance requirement.
-This means that you must be able to support both yourself and your family.
-You must also have a home that is large enough and of appropriate standard for you to live in together when your family moves to Sweden.
+If you have the right to family reunification, you may be subject to a so-called financial support requirement.
+This means that you must be able to financially support yourself and your family.
+You must also have a home of an adequate size and standard that you can live in together when your family moves to Sweden.
 There are certain exceptions from the maintenance requirement, for example if your family applies for residence permits within three months of the date on which you received your residence permit.

 The residence permit can be withdrawn